- Rapid response teams or services are designed to support people with extreme responsive behaviours in residential aged care facilities.

 - Provide follow-up assistance.

 This evidence theme on rapid response teams is a summary of one of the key topics identified by a scoping review of dementia research.
-If you need more specific or comprehensive information on this topic, try using the PubMed search below.
+If you need more information on this topic, try using the PubMed search below.

-Many studies report benefits of rapid response teams.
+Many studies reported benefits of rapid response teams.
 Outcomes for people living with dementia included reduced: